- Search The Registry

 *On this date in 2014, The Flint water crisis was exposed.
 This was an environmental racism crisis affecting the Black and poor community in Michigan.

 On January 5, 2016, Michigan Governor Rick Snyder declared a state of emergency in Genesee County, of which Flint is the major population center.
-Shortly thereafter, President Barack Obama declared a federal state of emergency, authorizing additional help from the Federal Emergency Management Agency and the Department of Homeland Security.
-Between 6,000 and 12,000 children were exposed to drinking water with high levels of lead.
+Shortly thereafter, President Barack Obama declared a federal emergency, authorizing additional help from the Federal Emergency Management Agency and the Department of Homeland Security.
+Between 6,000 and 12,000 children were exposed to drinking water with high lead levels.
 The water supply change was also the cause of an outbreak of Legionnaires' disease in the county that killed 12 people and affected another 87.

 Four government officials:- one from the city of Flint, two from the Michigan Department of Environmental Quality (MDEQ), and one from the Environmental Protection Agency (EPA), resigned over the mishandling of the crisis, and one additional MDEQ staff member was fired.
-Fifteen criminal cases have been filed against local and state officials in regard to the crisis, but only one minor conviction has been obtained, and all other charges have been dismissed or dropped.
+Fifteen criminal cases have been filed against local and state officials regarding the crisis.
+Still, only one minor conviction has been obtained, and all other charges have been dismissed or dropped.
 American Civil Rights advocates characterized the crisis as a result of environmental racism (Flint's population is 56.6% African American per the 2010 census), a term primarily referring to the disproportionate exposure of non-whites to pollution as a result of "poverty and segregation that has relegated many Blacks and other racial minorities to some of the most industrialized or dilapidated environments."

 Flint residents themselves have identified racism as a contributing factor to the crisis.
-In a qualitative study done by The Center for Research on Ethnicity, Culture and Health (CRECH) at the University of Michigan, researchers investigated Flint youth's perceptions of the Flint Water Crisis.
-The young Flint residents, with 93% identifying as Black, were asked questions regarding the socioeconomic factors that attributed to the crisis.
-In these interviews, themes of race, genocide, and oppression became apparent as youth expressed opinions on how their "poor Black city" was stigmatized and de prioritized by those in power.
-Researchers noted that these results can help academics study the racialized mental trauma and stress among youth who experienced the Flint water crisis.
+In a qualitative study by The Center for Research on Ethnicity, Culture, and Health (CRECH) at the University of Michigan, researchers investigated Flint youth's perceptions of the Flint Water Crisis.
+The young Flint residents, with 93% identifying as Black, were asked questions regarding the socioeconomic factors attributed to the crisis.
+In these interviews, themes of race, genocide, and oppression became apparent as youth expressed opinions on how their "poor Black city" was stigmatized and de-prioritized by those in power.
+Researchers noted that these results could help academics study the racialized mental trauma and stress among youth who experienced the Flint water crisis.

-As of early 2017, some officials asserted that the water quality had returned to acceptable levels, but as of January 2019, residents of Flint and surrounding suburbs as well as officials still expressed doubt about the cleanliness of the water.
-There were an estimated 2,500 lead service lines still in place as of April 2019.
+As of early 2017, some officials asserted that the water quality had returned to acceptable levels, but as of January 2019, residents of Flint and surrounding suburbs and officials still expressed doubt about the cleanliness of the water.
+An estimated 2,500 lead service lines were still in place as of April 2019.
 As of February 2020, 25,042 excavations of water service lines had been performed, resulting in the replacement of 9,516 lead lines and the confirmation of 15,526 copper lines.
 The city expects to finish replacing lead lines by July 2020.

-On January 14, 2021, Former Michigan Gov. Rick Snyder, who ran the state was charged in the crisis that led to the Legionnaires' disease outbreak that killed 12 people.
-Snyder pleaded not guilty to two counts of willful neglect of duty, before a judge set bond at $10,000.
-The former governor was ordered to not leave the state ahead of his next date on Tuesday.
+On January 14, 2021, Former Michigan Gov. Rick Snyder, who ran the state, was charged with the crisis that led to the Legionnaires' disease outbreak that killed 12 people.
+Snyder pleaded not guilty to two counts of willful neglect of duty before a judge set bond at $10,000.
+The former governor was ordered not to leave the state ahead of his next date on Tuesday.
 He faces up to a year in jail and a $1,000 fine.